wp-plugins/better-user-search/trunk/readme.txt

 == Installation ==

-1. Upload the `better-user-search` folder to the `/wp-content/plugins/` directory
+1. Upload the **better-user-search** folder to the **/wp-content/plugins/** directory
-1. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress
-1. Visit 'Settings > User Search' and adjust your configuration.
+3. Visit 'Settings > User Search' and adjust your configuration.

-== Other notes ==
+== Other Notes ==

-Special characters like quotes are escaped, problems with the query may apper when trying to search for other non-alphanumeric characters.
+Special characters like quotes are escaped, problems with the query may appear when trying to search for other non-alphanumeric characters.

 == Frequently Asked Questions ==

-= What is the answer to life, the universe and everything? =
+= What is the answer to life, the universe and everything? = 42

-42

 == Screenshots ==